Esper89/Subnautica-TerrainPatcher/README.md

 TerrainPatcher's scope is not necessarily limited to terrain; as mentioned above, hopefully custom biomes and entities could be added as well.

-TerrainPatcher is a library mod, so it shouldn't change the game unless the player or another mod tells it to.
+TerrainPatcher is a library mod, so it shouldn't change the game unless the user or another mod tells it to.

 ### Building

-See [`build/README.md`](./build/README.md) for building TerrainPatcher.
+See [`build`](./build) for building TerrainPatcher.

 ## License